Potato011/Personal-website/content/posts/subnautica-knife.md

   - [Revenue](#revenue)
   - [Profit(?)](#profit)
 - [Conclusion](#conclusion)

 # Overview

-This was my first attempt at selling a product as well as my first project into blade smithing and low volume mass production.
+This was my first project into blade smithing and low volume mass production, as well as my first attempt at selling a product.

-Subnautica is one of my favorite games for its unique story and its great artworks.
+## Inspiration

+Subnautica is a single player survival game where your spaceship crashed, stranding you onto an uncharted planet covered in oceans.
+Your goal is to survive in the harsh environment, collecting resources and fighting off dangerous native lifeforms with the end goal of escaping the planet.
+This game is one of my favorite games for its unique story and beautiful artworks.
+One of your first and most used tools is a simple survival knife.
+It's simple but futuristic looks has a great asthetic that fits with my preference for futuristic artwork.

 Given that I had access to a very capable machine shop, I wanted to create the most accurate replica of the iconic survival knife.
 To take it one step further, I want to sell many of these knives to fund the development and maybe provide some extra funding for future projects.

-# In Game Reference
+## In Game Reference

 ![In game 1](ingame1.png)
 ![In game 2](ingame2.png)